Pedro Casique

-Pedro Casique Fernández (born 22 March 2001) is a Peruvian footballer who plays as a winger for Peruvian Segunda División side Deportivo Llacuabamba.
+Pedro Casique Fernández (born 22 March 2001) is a Peruvian footballer who plays as a winger for Peruvian Tercera División side Deportivo Ucrania.

 Career

 Club career

 Casique is a product of Unión Comercio and made his first team debut on 14 April 2019 against FBC Melgar.
 He started on the bench but replaced David Dioses in the finale minutes.
 Casique had a good season and although his young age, he was notices for 15 league appearances.

 On 6 March 2020 it was confirmed, that 18-year old Casique had joined Ayacucho FC on a deal for 2020.

 Ahead of the 2022 season, Casique signed with Los Chankas.
 In January 2023, he moved to fellow league club Deportivo Llacuabamba.

+In October 2024, ahead of the 2025 season, Casique moved to Peruvian Tercera División side Deportivo Ucrania.